On Columbus Day, support grows for the indigenous

 Story highlights

-- At least 14 communities in the US have passed measures designating Indigenous Peoples Day
+- At least 14 communities in the US observe Indigenous Peoples Day

-- Support is far from universal -- leaders in Oklahoma City and Cincinnati rejected proposals
+- Support is not universal: Leaders in Oklahoma City and Cincinnati rejected proposals

 (CNN)The state of Vermont and the cities of Denver and Phoenix joined the growing list of places celebrating Native Americans on the federal holiday named for Christopher Columbus.